benjamin-allevius/dbt-column-lineage-extractor/readme.md

 - Doesn't support parse certain syntax, e.g. lateral flatten
 - Doesn't support dbt python models
 - Only tested with `snowflake` dialect so far

+## Development

+If you are a developer who wants to work in this repo, see readme_development.md.